openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 ✓ Setting up GitHub Webhook for Repository https://github.com/owner/repo 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes
 ?
-Please enter the secret to configure the webhook for payload validation (default: 52289):  52289 ℹ ️You now need to create a GitHub personal access token, please checkout the docs at https://is.gd/KJ1dDH for the required scopes
+Please enter the secret to configure the webhook for payload validation (default: sJNwdmTifHTs):  sJNwdmTifHTs ℹ ️You now need to create a GitHub personal access token, please checkout the docs at https://is.gd/KJ1dDH for the required scopes
 ?
 Please enter the GitHub access token:  **************************************** ✓ Webhook has been created on repository owner/repo